addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ## Application HTML

 Now let's take a look at our application's static HTML.
-We're going to need an `<input>` for creating new todos, a `<ul id="todo-list" />` for listing the actual todos, and a section containing some operations, such as clearing completed todos.
+We'll need an `<input>` for creating new todos, a `<ul id="todo-list" />` for listing the actual todos and a section containing some operations, such as clearing completed todos.

 ```html
   <section id="todoapp">